Trimble-Technology/creator-tutorials/CreatorNodeDocumentation/src/nodes/ShuffleList/documentation.md

 * This node will shuffle the input list each time it is computed.
 In other words, it will re-shuffle the input list whenever the input list changes, a node upstream of it has changed (even if the values in the list itself seems to stay the same), or the graph is re-loaded.

-* Other names for this node include: Randomize, and Randomise.
+* Other names for this node include: ShuffleList, Randomize, and Randomise.

 ### Example(s)